 Protein requirements of athletes and active individuals

-The average, mostly sedentary Joe needs about 0.8 grams of protein per kilogram of bodyweight to sustain himself.
+The average, mostly sedentary Joe needs about 0.8 grams of protein per kilogram of bodyweight a day to sustain himself (that’s 64 grams of protein for an 80 kg male).
 An amount easily obtained with most diets.

 Yeah I know, you’re no average Joe (or Jane).
 You train hard and eat good.
 Good as in you’re consciously trying to get adequate amounts of protein at each meal.
 But how much is adequate?

 Research shows that an intake of 1.3-2 grams of protein per kilogram of bodyweight (0.6- 1 gram per pound) is ideal for maximizing protein synthesis and physical performance.
-An 80 kilo athlete would thus need between 100-145 grams of protein per day.
+An 80 kg athlete would thus need between 105-160 grams of protein per day.

 Many trainees insist on eating a lot more than that though (watch this).
-Are there any scenarios were more is better?
+Are there any scenarios where more is better?
 Does eating more protein result in more muscle gain?